Metal Slug 2

-is a run and gun video game developed by SNK.
+is a run and gun arcade game developed by SNK.
 It was originally released in 1998 for the Neo-Geo MVS arcade platform as the sequel to the 1996 game Metal Slug.
-The original version of the game had extensive slowdown and performance issues, eventually leading SNK to release a modified version in 1999 titled Metal Slug X: Super Vehicle-001 (メタルスラッグX).
+The original version of the game had extensive slowdown and performance issues, eventually leading SNK to release a modified version in 1999, titled Metal Slug X: Super Vehicle-001 (メタルスラッグX).
 It has been ported to the Neo Geo CD, PlayStation, Virtual Console, iOS and Android, and to the Wii, PlayStation Portable and PlayStation 2 (as part of the Metal Slug Anthology).
 The game added several new features to the gameplay of the original Metal Slug, such as new weapons, vehicles and the ability to transform the character.
-It received generally positive reviews.
-It was followed by Metal Slug 3 released in 2000.
+It received generally positive reviews and was followed by Metal Slug 3, released in 2000.

 Gameplay

 Gameplay in Metal Slug 2 is similar to the previous game; the player must shoot constantly at a continual stream of enemies in order to reach the end of each level.
 At this point, the player confronts a boss, who is usually considerably larger and tougher than regular enemies.
 On the way through each level, the player can find numerous weapon upgrades and "Metal Slug" tanks.
 The tank is known as the SV-001 ("SV" stands for Super Vehicle), which increases the player's offense and considerably adds to their defense.

 In addition to shooting, the player can perform melee attacks by using a knife and/or kicking.
 The player does not die by coming into contact with enemies, and correspondingly, many of the enemy troops have melee attacks.
 Much of the game's scenery is destructible, and occasionally, this reveals extra items or power-ups.

 During the course of a level, the player encounters prisoners of war (POWs), who, if freed, offer the player bonuses in the form of random items or weapons.
 At the end of each level, the player receives a scoring bonus based on the number of freed POWs.
 If the player dies before the end of the level, the tally of freed POWs reverts to zero.

 Metal Slug 2 introduces the ability for characters to transform during the course of the game.
 As well as doubling the number of available player characters from two to four, Metal Slug 2 introduces in-game characters to help the player in battle.
 The first is Hyakutaro Ichimonji, a prisoner who, when rescued, will fight alongside the player, throwing Hadouken balls at enemies, or roundhouse kicking them if they get within melee range.
 Another character is Sgt.
 Rumi Aikawa, an army supplier who lacks a sense of direction, earning her the title "The Wandering Ghost"; she carries a huge, overstuffed backpack and drops random items for the player to collect (more are dropped if the backpack is shot or cut).